 In the following we describe some basic terminology of the knives we make and love.
 The first image (#1) depicts a through-tang chef knife.
-The key features which differentiates it from the full-tang chef knife (#2) is the steel tang is either visible through out the handle or encased within the handle material.
+The key features which differentiates it from the full-tang chef knife (#2) is the steel tang is either visible throughout the handle or encased within the handle material.

 The edge is the cutting surface of the knife.
-In both out door knives and kitchen knives a blade is broken down into three parts: the tip, the belly, and the heel.
+In both outdoor knives and kitchen knives a blade is broken down into three parts: the tip, the belly, and the heel.
 The tip is simply the pointy end.
 The belly is the underside, typically curved on a chef’s knife to allow the blade to roll back and forth.
 The heel is the thickest part of the knife’s edge, and therefore the strongest.

 The bolster is the transition between the blade and the handle of the knife.
 Handles come in a variety of shapes and materials.
-We source ecologically sustainably harvested wood, antler and bone products as well as use synthetic material such as carbon fibre, G10 and wood composites.
+We source ecologically sustainable harvested wood, antler and bone products as well as use synthetic material such as carbon fibre, G10 and wood composites.

 Belly– a deep curve in a blade.
 This is desirable for skinning or extra rock in a chef knife.